open-format/js/.github/PULL_REQUEST_TEMPLATE.md

 ---

 Once again, thank you for your contribution!
-We appreciate your effort and dedication to improving the OPENFORMAT.
+We appreciate your effort and dedication to improving the Open Format.